 Burning is to be done in a legal burn area as designated by Fire Department policy.

-Burning must be located at least 100 feet from any structure with a wood shake roof on an adjacent property parcel.
+Burning must be located at least 50 feet from any structure.

 Burning without a permit, or violating any of the terms of the permit, is a misdemeanor.
 The burn permit does not exonerate or release the permittee from any liability, civil or criminal, and permittee may be held financially liable for violating the terms of the permit.